Eyantra698Sumanto/VSDOpen_PLL_Tutorial/Readme.md

 # VSD Open PLL Workshop
-This repo contain all my documentation of the workshop "VSD Open PLL Workshop"
+This repo contain all my documentation of the  "VSD Open PLL tutorial"

 -----------------------------------------------------------------------------------------------------------------------------------------------
 # Introduction